A Survey of Zero-Knowledge Proof Based Verifiable Machine Learning: Background

 \subsection{Zero-Knowledge Proof}

-Zero-knowledge proof (ZKP) is a cryptographic technique that proves a statement's validity without revealing any private information about the statement.
-There are several types of zero-knowledge proof systems \cite{canetti2000resettable}, for example, zero-knowledge succinct non-interactive argument of knowledge (zk-SNARK) \cite{sasson2014zerocash}, zero-knowledge scalable transparent argument of knowledge (zk-STARK) \cite{ben2019scalable}, and others.
+Zero-knowledge proof (ZKP) is a cryptographic technique that enables a prover \(\mathcal{P}\) to convince a verifier \(\mathcal{V}\) that a statement is true without revealing any additional information beyond the validity of that statement.
+Representative ZKP families include zero-knowledge succinct non-interactive arguments of knowledge (zk-SNARKs)~\cite{sasson2014zerocash}, zero-knowledge scalable transparent arguments of knowledge (zk-STARKs)~\cite{ben2019scalable}, and related constructions~\cite{canetti2000resettable}.